kzssc/ac-cv/index.md

 ## Awards

 `2021-2025`
-Full funding for PhD / FPI funding from Spanish Ministry of Science and Innovation, PGC2018-095917-A-I00
+Full funding for PhD / FPI scholarship from Spanish Ministry of Science and Innovation, PGC2018-095917-A-I00

 `2017`
 Participatation grant for "Equality and Citizenship Summer School 2017", University of Rijeka